-Registration forms can be sent in at any time in the year and we encourage any Plastic or Orthopaedic Surgery trainee past the end of ST6 who knows they want to be a Hand Surgeon to consider commencing their studies at an early stage.
+Applications can be submitted at any time in the year and we encourage any Plastic or Orthopaedic Surgery trainee past the end of ST6 who knows they want to be a Hand Surgeon to consider commencing their studies at an early stage.
 Most candidates spend 13 months on the course, UK university rules require completion be within 5 years.
-The final examination covers all the topics in the course and is held once a year, each March, in Birmingham.
-Around a month prior to the exam all coursework must be completed and evidence of that submitted to the course administrator.
+The final examination covers all the topics in the course and is held once a year in Birmingham.
+Around a month prior to the exam all coursework must be completed and evidence of that submitted to the course co-ordinator.

 Who can sign up?

 The minimum requirements include: GMC registration, evidence of structured training and annual appraisal in Plastic or Orthopaedic Surgery, at least 6 months of advanced hand surgery training (post FRCS), and a willing team of supervisor and tutors.
 Before taking the examination the student also needs to have been successful in the FRCS Orth or Plast.
-If you are not sure whether you will be eligible have a look in the handbook or email the course administrator.
+If you are not sure whether you will be eligible have a look at the Eligibility Criteria and Application Documents page, in the course manual or email the course co-ordinator.